gorkaplans/100_PICS/README.md

 ## WEB REPOSITORY WITH 100 MOST ICONIC CATALAN MOUNTAINS.

-It is a web stack that works as a repository of the 100 most iconic mountains in Catalonia.
-With complex filtering systems according to user criteria, details of each mountain with live weather and user management with comments regarding each summit
+It is a web stack that works as a repository of the 100 most iconic catalan mountains.
+With filtering systems according to user criteria, details of each mountain with live weather and user management with comments regarding each summit

 ### Technologies